gsrohde/testBML/docs/README.md

    several files that are required to complete the package.
 5. To confirm that everything worked, try building and checking the new package with `R CMD build` and `R CMD check`.
-6. Commit the changed files to your new repository.
+6. Commit the new files to your new repository.

 ### Customizing your new module library